srforever/giro3d/GOVERNANCE.md

 Contributors engage with the project through the issue tracker and mailing list, or by writing or editing documentation.
 They submit changes to the project itself via patches and Merge Requests, which will be considered for inclusion in the project by existing committers (see next section).
 The developer mailing list is the most appropriate place to ask for help when making that first contribution.

 As contributors gain experience and familiarity with the project, their profile within, and commitment to, the community will increase.
 At some stage, they may find themselves being nominated for committership.

+Contributors must agree to the Code of Conduct as well as the Contributor's Guidelines.

 ### Committers